dtriska/CodeRaid/README.md

    - **No Peeking**: Avoid looking at source code files (ending with .cpp or .py) or files within the src folder.
 This ensures a fair and challenging experience.

-   - **Commands to Know**: Familiarize yourself with the following commands for interacting with various file types:
+   ### Navigation Commands

+- `cd directory_name`: Change directory to the specified directory.
+- `ls`: List files and directories in the current directory.

+### File Manipulation Commands

 - `cat filename`: View text files (use only on .txt files)
   - `chrome filename`: Open HTML files in a web browser (use only on .html files)
   - `./filename`: Execute executable files
-     - `start filename`: View JPEG images
+  - `start filename`: View JPEG images or view .html files on Windows

    - **Level Progression**: Start with Level 1 in the Start Folder.
 Once completed, proceed to Level 2 in the Vault Folder.
 Note that Level 2 requires information obtained from Level 1.